-In May 2011, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs (ASU 2011-04).
-ASU 2011-04 amended ASC 820, Fair Value Measurements and Disclosures, to provide a consistent definition of fair value and improve the comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with U.S. GAAP and IFRSs.
-Some of the amendments clarify the application of existing fair value measurement and disclosure requirements, while other amendments change a particular principle or requirement for measuring fair value or disclosing information about fair value measurements.
-The amendments are to be applied prospectively and are effective for annual periods beginning after December 15, 2011.
-Plan management currently is evaluating the effect that the provisions of ASU 2011-04 will have on the Plan's financial statements.
+The FASB has issued Accounting Standards Update (ASU) 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs.
+This ASU represents the converged guidance of the FASB and the IASB (the Boards) on fair value measurement.
+The collective efforts of the Boards and their staffs, reflected in ASU 2011-04, have resulted in common requirements for measuring fair value and for disclosing information about fair value measurements, including a consistent meaning of the term "fair value."
+The Boards have concluded the common requirements will result in greater comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with U.S. GAAP and IFRSs.
+The amendments to the Codification in this ASU are to be applied prospectively.
+For public entities, the amendments are effective during interim and annual periods beginning after December 15, 2011.
+Adoption of this ASU in 2012 did not have a material effect on the Plan's financial statements or related footnotes.

-2. INVESTMENTS
+NOTE 2 - INVESTMENTS